arifshahriyarnader/task-manager/README.md

-- Todo App with auth flow using express js
+- Todo App with auth flow using Express js,MongoDB, React js, and Tailwind CSS
+- User registration and login are required to create tasks
+- Create Tasks, Read Tasks, Update Tasksn and Delete Tasks